bjungs/mds-edc/docs/deployment/production_docker_image.md

 ## About this Guide

-This is a productive deployment guide for self-hosting a functional MDS EDC Connector.
+This is a productive deployment guide for self-hosting a functional MDS Connector.

 ## Prerequisites